For a fully comprehensive guide on CNC machining, check out of CNC Machining Guide.

 What are the types of CNC Machining?

-There are various types of CNC machines, and depending on cost, material, finish quality and design, a suitable CNC machine will be used.
+There are various CNC machines, and depending on cost, material, finish quality and design, a suitable CNC machine will be used.
 Popular methods of CNC Machining include:

-CNC milling and machining are extremely common manufacturing processes and it’s easy to see why.
-Compared to traditional methods, CNC (Computer Numerical Control) machining offers rapid production whilst also requiring minimal human input.
+CNC milling and machining are extremely common manufacturing processes, and it’s easy to see why.
+CNC (Computer Numerical Control) machining offers rapid production while requiring minimal human input compared to traditional methods.
 Benefits of this include a more cost-efficient workforce but, more importantly, less room for human error.

 There is a multitude of metals available for CNC machining.
-In this blog post, we're going to take a look at a selection of commonly used metals used within CNC machining.
+In this blog post, we will look at a selection of commonly used metals used within CNC machining.
 These recommendations also apply to CNC turning and multi-axis machining.

 CNC Machining metals

-Titanium is known for being a particularly strong and resilient metal whilst maintaining an excellent strength-to-weight ratio.
+Titanium is a particularly strong and resilient metal whilst maintaining an excellent strength-to-weight ratio.
 It is highly workable and can be welded with ease.
 Although it conducts heat well, it possesses poor electrical conductivity.
 Whilst titanium responds well to anodising for a clean finish and protection, it reacts unfavourably to polishing.
-Titanium is lightweight as well as offering high strength, and has brilliant corrosion resistance and high-temperature resistance.
+Titanium is lightweight and offers high strength, and has brilliant corrosion resistance and high-temperature resistance.
 For this reason, it is a popular choice for aircraft industry parts, biomedical and military.
-A popular grade of titanium is Ti6Al4V (also known as TC4 and Grade 5).
+A popular titanium grade is Ti6Al4V (also known as TC4 and Grade 5).